 It’s big.
 Bigger than it looks (I have the 6-quart version).
 Between my standing mixer, food processor, and waffle iron, my cupboards are full of appliances already.
 I store my IP in the basement stairwell in its box.

 Ring Stink.
 The rubber ring around the inside of the lid will absorb odor from what you’re making and it’s hard, if not impossible, to get it out.
 Mine smells like pot roast, which, truth be told, isn’t the worst thing it could smell like.
-I’ve tried washing it, soaking it, letting it it out in the sun, but it still smells.
+I’ve tried washing it, soaking it, setting it out in the sun, but it still smells.

 There’s a learning curve.
 I’m pretty sure everyone has at least one IP Fail.
 Mine was macaroni and cheese, made when I still didn’t totally understand how all the settings work, and it turned to mush.
 Now I know it takes just a few minutes of cook time.
 Here’s my recipe: Instant Pot Macaroni & Cheese.